 If you read most guide books, Chiang Mai's draws are centred around its hundreds of temples or its leafy surrounding countryside.

-What most don't know is the Northern Thai city has one of the country's best live music and bar scenes.
+What most don't know is the Northern Thai city has one of the country's best live music and bar scenes - good places to visit after tasting the food on our Chiang Mai food tour.

 Talk to any local about the best nightlife in Chaing Mai and you'll inevitable get a different answer - some hit the clubs, other while away the evenings in one of the live music joints or go cheap in one of the riverside university bars.
 There's even some rooftop bars in Chiang Mai if you know where to look.